 When it comes to parking, either you have a space included or not.
 There are variations on parking that comes with a unit, such as deeded, assigned, tandem or independent style.

-Leased parking can be in a private garage, or it can be in a lot or even a public parking garage.
+Leased parking can be in a private garage or even a public parking garage.
 You’ll want to visit the space and consider the distance to and from your unit.
 If the space is in a parking lot, know that someday that lot may be a condo development.

 Most importantly, there is no guarantee that the leased space will be available throughout your ownership, or that you’ll be able to transfer the lease in the future.
 But having a leased space available addresses immediate concerns (i.e., where am I going to park?!).
 Neighborhoods that have major parking challenges—the Mission, Russian Hill, the Haight, Hayes Valley, to name a few—often also have leased parking available, and securing that lease may entice some buyers to move ahead with a purchase.